Firefighters continue brave effort to contain Calistoga wildfire

 #DEVELOPING This is the frontline of the firefight on Hwy 29 high above @Calistoga as flames intensify along one section. @calfire moves in pic.twitter.com/aQ68MgShwc— Laura Anthony (@LauraAnthony7) October 13, 2017

 "Your presence in Calistoga is not welcome if you are not a first responder.
-Your choice to stay, and there have been a few of them, is a distraction to our first responders, you will not be given life safety support, you are on your own," Calistoga Mayor Chris Canning said.
+Your choice to stay, and there have been a few of them, is a distraction to our first responders, you will not be given life safety support, you are on your own," Calistoga Mayor Chris Canning said early Friday afternoon.

 RELATED: Fire threat grows in Calistoga as mandatory evacuations continue